 Resume Sample 2

-Intro: A cover letter should be included whenever possible.
+A cover letter should be included whenever possible.
+This is your opportunity to add detail about your experience and show the employer how well you write!
 Be sure to tailor the cover letter to the specific position to which you are applying.

 Google it for samples!
 Helpful link: https://www.thebalance.com/cover-letter-writing-guide-2060175